 This qualitative data was used to develop questions to be included in two surveys.
 The first survey was sent to therapists working in western NSW to ask about issues related to current and preferred retention strategies.
 The second survey was sent to carers of people with a disability to ask about current and preferred access to therapy.

-Analysis of the qualitative data also fed into the development of a Rural and Remote Person-Centred Approach which informed the implementation of four rural and remote pilot projects funded by ADHC WR to trial place-based and technology-assisted therapy service delivery models.
+Analysis of the qualitative data also fed into the development of a Rural and Remote Person-Centred Approach which informed the implementation of five rural and remote pilot projects funded by ADHC WR to trial place-based and technology-assisted therapy service delivery models.
 The Wobbly Hub team are involved in the evaluation of these pilot projects.

 The next stage of the project involved the translation of the research findings into policy that supports the delivery of therapy services to rural people with a disability.